Magnolia School District (Arkansas): History

 The Village School District consolidated into the Magnolia district on July 1, 1986.
 The Walker School District consolidated into the Magnolia district on July 1, 2004.
 The Waldo School District consolidated into the Magnolia district on July 1, 2006.
-The Magnolia district administration did not wish to absorb the Waldo district, but the Arkansas Board of Education forced the merger with a unanimous vote.
+The Waldo district administration did not wish to consolidate into the Magnolia district, but the Arkansas Board of Education forced the merger with a unanimous vote.

 The Arkansas Board of Education voted to dissolve the Stephens School District in 2014, and the portion in Columbia County, serving McNeil and the surrounding area, was given to the Magnolia School District.
 About 160 students were reassigned to Magnolia schools as a result.